 It is one of the upcoming changes in supply chain optimization after there have been huge disruptions because of disrupted networks and supply-demand since pandemic times.

 Blockchain can solve exactly this.
 The hosting of cryptocurrency exchanges is the responsibility of the nodes present in the network in a distributed manner.
-Decentralized exchanges are definitely one of the blockchain trends in 2021, as the traffic and cryptocurrency trading volume is increasing month on month.
+Decentralized Exchanges are one of the Blockchain Trends in 2023, as the traffic and cryptocurrency trading volume is increasing monthly.

-Interoperability is the ability of systems, or technologies to act among themselves without restrictions.
+Interoperability is the ability of systems or technologies to act among themselves without restrictions.
 Building such a system ensures sharing of data regardless of manufacturer.
-However, it is difficult because of the limited options for combining the platforms or connecting them across interfaces.
+However, it is difficult because of the limited options for combining or connecting the platforms across interfaces.

-A basic blockchain framework for the rapid transfer of assets could streamline processes.
-Blockchain interoperability is at the top of the list of technical innovations for many well-known companies.
-Accenture, IBM, SAP, Oracle, Microsoft, and Fujitsu are just a few of the global players working on using blockchains without barriers.
+A basic Blockchain Framework for the rapid transfer of assets could streamline processes.
+Blockchain Interoperability is at the top of the list of technical innovations for many well-known companies.
+Accenture, IBM, SAP, Oracle, Microsoft, and Fujitsu are just a few global players working on using blockchains without barriers.

-Today many IT and non-IT companies are shifting their processes to that of blockchain.
-Even different types of Government including the democratic Indian Government are working on establishing blockchain-like ledgers for documentation in real estate, government quality certificates, education certificates.
+Today many IT and non-IT companies are shifting their processes to Blockchain.
+Even Different Types of Government, including the Democratic Indian Government, are working on establishing blockchain-like ledgers for documentation in real estate, government quality certificates, education certificates.

-It also opens up the possibility of sharing data between different businesses entities or companies, saving a lot of time and effort.
+It also allows sharing of data between different business entities or companies, saving a lot of time and effort.
 If blockchain technology is adopted into various processes, there will be no more concern for credibility, trust and security in the coming years.

 Blockchain having a decentralised system has a strong defence from hacking as it would be difficult for a hacker to hack the entire chain.
 It is a solid, transparent system and hence, it is hard to be tampered with.
 However, like any system, blockchain can also be hacked.

-Blockchain is quite possibly the future as has applications in many industries.
+Blockchain is quite possibly the future as it has applications in many industries.
 It can simplify many processes, prevent fraud and add transparency.
-It is already used in small processes, some Government bodies and supply chains.
+It is already used in small processes, government bodies, and supply chains.